 We also love seeing other ideas that people incorporate into their events - we are here to support each other

-We also encourage staff and student clubs to get in touch with Charles Sturt Green if you would like to have a "sustainable events kit' funded to support your next event or function!
+We also encourage staff and student clubs to get in touch with Sustainability at Charles Sturt if you would like to have a "sustainable events kit' funded to support your next event or function!
 Email us today firstname.lastname@example.org and we can chat about your requirements for a re-usable "Kit" to help reduce single use items at university events.

 Most of all - planning a more sustainable event has been shown to be more enjoyed by participants, helps build connection with your audience, demonstrates true commitment "walk the talk" and its easy to start!